when do babies eyes change colors

 Melanin has a profound impact on the color of a person’s eyes.
 It comes in two forms: eumelanin, which appears as brown or black, and pheomelanin, which appears as red or yellow.
 The combination of these pigments determines whether a person has blue, green, hazel, brown, or any other eye color.
 At birth, most babies have very little melanin in their irises, which results in their eyes appearing blue or gray.
 As melanin production increases over time, their eyes may gradually change colors.

-Changes In Melanin Levels, Babies eyes change colors
+Changes In Melanin Levels

 The rate at which melanin production increases varies from baby to baby.
 For some infants, the change in eye color may be noticeable within the first few months of life, while others may experience it during the first year or even up to two years.
 The amount of melanin produced is influenced by genetic factors, including the genes inherited from both parents.
 It is important to note that eye color changes are typically complete by the age of three, as the melanin levels stabilize.